-The Auckland Islands lie within the New Zealand Subantarctic Islands Area, a World Heritage Site (1998) that contains some of the world’s most extraordinary natural heritage and includes some of the world’s least modified islands.
+The Auckland Islands lie 465 km south of New Zealand’s South Island within the New Zealand subantarctic islands area.
+A World Heritage Site (1998), the islands contain some of the world’s most extraordinary natural heritage and include some of the world’s least modified islands.

 - Mice have altered the abundance and composition of invertebrate fauna, compete for food with native birds and pose a risk of future attacks on seabird chicks.